The rise of augmented reality and virtual reality is forever changing the way health professionals treat and care for

-One of the company’s first labs, We Are Alfred, transforms users into Alfred, a 74-year-old man suffering from macular degeneration and high frequency hearing loss.
+In one of the company’s first labs, users become Alfred, a 74-year-old man suffering from macular degeneration and high-frequency hearing loss.

 “Students would put on the headset, and even though they would read in their introduction that they were about to embody Alfred, they would immediately say, ‘There’s something broken, I can’t see.’
 Or, ‘Turn up the volume, I can’t hear,’ and then realize [that was the point],” Shaw said.

-Another lab turns users into Beatriz, a woman living with Alzheimer’s.
-At one point wearers are prompted to say something as Beatriz (by either answering someone’s question or asking for help), but the words emerge jumbled.
-Another part of the Beatriz experience involves simulating a stressful environment in a crowded room.
+Another simulation lets users take on the life of Beatriz, a woman with Alzheimer’s.
+Wearers are prompted to answer questions or ask for help, but the words emerge jumbled.
+Another part of the Beatriz experience simulates a stressful environment in a crowded room.
 Sound becomes distorted and volume increases.
 As Alzheimer’s also adversely affects communication, this is an important part of understanding the overall experience.